KAmii-cxo/KAmii-cxo/README.md

 - ***Python Projects for automation***: (excited to share about this!)
 - ***Malware Sandboxing***: configuration (I am starting to learn about others malware sanboxing platforms. stay tune!)

-All of the hand-on projects that I documented are in google drive directory. [_Google Drive Directory_](https://drive.google.com/drive/folders/1sW4_92HpIKTx5grm9TDgcOn4ZMe2RdG6?usp=drive_link).

-### 🛠 **Skills & Tools**
-- **Cybersecurity**: Vulnerability scanning, malware analysis, log and network monitoring analysis, incident handling and documentation.
-- **Technical Skills**: Linux, Python, SQL, and hands-on experience with tools like PEstudio, Procmons, and Wireshark.
-- **Threat hunting and digital forensics** : Using tools in SIEM and sandboxing to find hiding threats, patterns, behaviour.
-- **Virtualization**: Using VMware, VirtualBox, and REMnux for secure analysis environments.
-- **Hacking**: Basic penetration skills and tools using Kali Linux, Metasploit, automation scripts.

 ### 📖 **Continuous Learning**
 I'm on an exciting journey to deepen my knowledge and contribute to the cybersecurity field.
 I recently earned the **Google Cybersecurity Certificate**, **TryHackMe SOC Level 1&2**, and I’m working on labs to sharpen my skills further.